-Below you will find a list of programs that have been specifically designed for businesses.
-Please visit each of the Program's websites and learn how you can help enjoy these free services, or be added as a resource. ** Some programs may only be applicable to businesses of the unincorporated areas of the County.
+Below is a list of programs specifically designed to assist businesses and multi-family residences with five (5) units or more.
+Please visit each of the Program's websites to learn more about these free services, or be added as a resource. ** Some programs may only be applicable to businesses within unincorporated areas of the County.

 Reduce, Reuse, Recycle, Rethink